blockchainforsocialimpact/incubator/globalcoralition.md

 # The Global Coralition

 Welcome to the Coralition CoLab!
-An immersive virtual experience to allow anyone around the world to connect with or contribute to the Coalition team on the ground.
-Their contribution and participation will be reflected in their virtual coral world.
+An immersive virtual experience to allow anyone around the world to connect with or contribute to the Coralition team on the ground.
+Their contribution and participation will be reflected in their virtual coral world, helping reinvigorate this necessary and dying ecosystem.

 We use Crypto in a number of ways to engage our community and support our operations in the Dominican Republic, Thailand, and around the world into the future.